 You may not bring in paper or writing instruments for this computer-administered exam.
 An on-screen calculator and erasable note board/marker for making notes will be provided.

-You'll have up to 4 hours to complete the RN and PN exams, including the short tutorial and 2 optional breaks (the first 2 hours into testing, the second after 3.5 hours of testing).
-Take time to analyze each question carefully—once you submit an answer you can't return to that question.
+You'll have up to five hours to complete the RN and PN exams, including the short tutorial and two optional breaks (the first two hours into testing, the second after 3.5 hours of testing).
+Take time to analyze each question carefully—once you submit an answer you cannot return to that question.
 Learn more about computer adaptive testing (CAT).